-Marketers take advantage of this phenomenon by advertising content that is relevant to the first screen to capture attention.
+Marketers take advantage of this type of growth hacking jargon by advertising content that is relevant to the first screen to capture attention.

 62. AI Content

 AI content can take different forms.
-It is commonly where machines and computing software have capabilities for streamlining digital marketing processes and content which is automated with the least amount of human input.
+It is commonly where machines and computing software have capabilities for streamlining digital marketing processes and content which is automated with a minimum amount of human input.

-AI generated content can be produced in the form of videos, presentations, images, emails but even long articles.
+AI generated content can be produced in the form of videos, presentations, images, emails, or even blog posts.

-Content marketing institute lists 6 AI tools to help in your content marketing.
+The Content Marketing Institute lists 6 AI tools to help in your content marketing.

 63. UGC (User generated content)

 User generated content (UGC) is content which is produced by the customers of a business.
 It includes blogs, videos, or even posts on social media.